havk64/Betty-on-Emacs/README.md

     (load "~/.emacs.d/private/Betty/betty-style")
     (add-to-list 'flycheck-checkers 'betty-style)

-The first line loads the byte-compiled version of the lisp code and the second
+The first line loads the byte-compiled version of the lisp source code and the
-add `betty-style` to the list of available `flycheck-checkers`.
+second add `betty-style` to the list of available `flycheck-checkers`.